TGDivy/TGDivy/README.md

 ## 💬🌞

-> Mastery is not a function of genius or talent, it is a function of time and intense focus applied to a particular field of knowledge. ~ Robert Greene
+> No man is free who is not master of himself. ~ Epictetus

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )